Attention Deficit Hyperactivity Disorder

 ADHD often comes with heightened emotions.
 Frustration, shame, or feeling easily overwhelmed and stuck.
 Counselling can help adults learn to pause, notice their body’s stress signals, and respond rather than react.
 Many therapists use approaches based in Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), or Polyvagal-informed strategies to support emotion regulation.

 Many adults with ADHD have spent years feeling like they “should be doing better.”
 This can lead to low self-esteem and self-criticism.
-Counselling helps challenge unhelpful thoughts, build self-compassion, and replace shame with understanding and acceptance.
+Counselling helps people to address negative self-talk and shame through challenging unhelpful thoughts, building self-compassion, and replacing shame with understanding and acceptance.

 ADHD can sometimes lead to misunderstandings with partners, family members, or colleagues.
-Therapy can improve communication skills, empathy, and conflict resolution, helping to rebuild connection and trust.
+Therapy can improve communication skills, empathy, and conflict resolution, helping to rebuild connection and trust, and support relationships.

 Many adults with ADHD also experience anxiety, depression, or burnout.
 A counsellor can support integrated management of these co-occurring conditions, addressing both emotional wellbeing and practical life strategies.